Why Does the Tesla Model Y Rank Low for Reliability Despite No Reported Problems?

 The Tesla Model Y has taken the electric vehicle world by storm.
-This new EV was released in 2020 and has quickly become one of the top-selling vehicles in its class.
-Although the Model Y is popular, Consumer Reports ranks it ninth out of fourteen models for reliability among SUVs from 2022.
-What causes this electric SUV to rank so low?
+Since its 2020 debut, this EV has become one of the top-selling vehicles in its class.
+Although the Model Y is popular, it has lower reliability scores than many other EVs in its class.
+What causes this luxury electric SUV to rank so low?

 2023 Tesla Model Y | Tesla